So you want to become a tutor? That’s great! Here’s what you need to know before you apply.

 - If you are a student, you may work up to 19 hours each week

-- Attach a copy of your available schedule
+- Attach a copy of your unofficial transcript for evaluation/verification

-- If positions are available, you will contacted for an interview.
+- If positions are available, you will be contacted for an interview.

-During the quarter, a mandatory 10-hour training session will be scheduled.
+- During the quarter, a mandatory 8-hour training session will be scheduled.
 Upon completion of the training and 25 hours of tutoring, you will receive an internationally recognized certificate verifying completion of the College Reading & Learning Association’s tutor training.